Eastern yellowjacket: Commensals

-Commensalism, which is a relationship where one organism benefits from living on or with another organism without harm, occurs with two species of muscid flies: Fannia canicularis, which is commonly known as the lesser house fly, and Dendrophaonia querceti.
-Females of both species lay their eggs directly on the outer portion of the nest envelope.
-So when the eggs hatch, the larvae fall into the soil below the nest, where waste products and debris also fall.
-The larvae feed on this waste, thereby preventing waste and debris buildup under the nest.
+Commensalism, whereby one organism benefits from living on or with another organism without causing harm, occurs in two species of muscid flies: Fannia canicularis, which is commonly known as the lesser house fly, and Dendrophaonia querceti.
+The females of both species lay their eggs directly on the outer portion of the nest envelope.
+When the eggs hatch, the larvae fall into the soil below the nest, where waste products and debris also accumulate.
+The larvae feed on this waste, thereby preventing it from building up under the nest.

 Economic importance

-Eastern yellow jackets destroy many insects that consume cultivated and ornamental plants, providing a valuable service to humans.
-They can, however, be a source of irritation when their nests are located near homes.
-They are adept at stinging, especially if the nest is threatened.
-Not to be confused with certain bees that die after a single sting, these wasps may sting repeatedly whenever they feel it necessary and can inflict a very painful sting.
+Eastern yellow jackets destroy many insects that feed on cultivated and ornamental plants, providing a valuable biological pest control service to humans.
+However, this species can itself be a nuisance when their nests are located near homes.
+They are adept at stinging, especially if their nest is threatened.
+Unlike certain bees that die after inflicting a single sting, these wasps can sting repeatedly whenever they feel it is necessary, and their sting is very painful.